BlueMap-Minecraft/BlueMapWiki/wiki/webserver/cloudflare.md

 If you want to make map.example.com like subdomains for Bluemap without nginx you can use Cloudflare Tunnel.

-# Assumptions / Prerequisites?
+# Assumptions / Prerequisites
 - A domain you own.
 - A Cloudflare account.
 - Docker installed.
 - A computer/vds/vps that always can keep running
-- A credit/prepaid card, paypal etc. (Don't worry, you dont have to pay anything.)
+- A credit/prepaid card, paypal etc. (You dont have to pay anything)

 # Add your domain to Cloudflare nameservers.
-1. Go to your Cloudflare account, click on "Add a Site", write your domain, select your plan (Free plan works) Cloudflare will scan your all dns records existed, you can add all of them, this wont gonna affect anything.
+1. Go to your Cloudflare account, click on "Add a Site", write your domain, select the free plan.
+Cloudflare will scan your all dns records existed, you can add all of them, this wont gonna affect anything.
 After clicking "Continue" copy 2 name servers Cloudflair gave you and click "Done, check nameservers".

 2. Go to the site where you bought your domain from, for this example i used Google Domains.
 Click on "My domains" then select the domain you want to set.